Motorways in Serbia

 Motorways in Serbia are called auto-put (ауто-пут), a name which simply means car-road.
-Roads that are motorways are categorized as state roads of IA category and are marked with one-digit numbers.
+Roads that are motorways are categorized as state roads of IA category and are marked with one or two digit numbers.
 Motorways in Serbia have three lanes in each direction (including hard shoulder), signs are white-on-green, and the normal speed limit is 130 km/h (since June 2018).
 They are maintained and operated by the national road operator company JP "Putevi Srbije" ("Roads of Serbia").

-As of March 2021, there are 1048 km of motorways in service (excluding Kosovo).
+As of July 2025, there are 1048 km of motorways in service (excluding Kosovo).

-Network map

 List of motorways

 As the Serbian word for motorway is "autoput", the "A1", "A2", "A3", "A4" and "A5" road designations are used since 2013.
+After a revision in October 2023, 4 new motorway signs have been added: "A6", "A7", "A8" and "A9".

 A1 motorway

 A1 runs from the Horgoš border crossing with Hungary near Subotica, passing Novi Sad, Belgrade (A3 and A2 junction), Pojate near Kruševac (A5 junction), Niš (A4 junction), Leskovac and Vranje and eventually ends at the Preševo border crossing with North Macedonia.
 This motorway is part of European route E75.